I feel extremely blessed to have a place to meet weekly in person surrounded by others in the community.

 ~ Sangha member

 Classes are offered by IMCW teachers in D.C., Maryland and northern Virginia.
 Most are offered on a dana (donation) basis; registration is encouraged for others.
 You will want to wear comfortable clothing if possible.
 Please read our article on "Meditation Etiquette" for how to be mindful in class.

-ASL interpreting is offered at our Bethesda (Wednesday) and Vienna classes from time to time.
+ASL interpreting is offered by IMCW at two classes each month.
+Please find the schedule here.
 Assisted listening devices are always available at the Wednesday class, and with advanced notice assisted listening devices are also available at retreats.

 Find out more class information on our FAQs page.

 Introduction to Meditation Classes